Avaray/dav.one/README.md

 ## 🧻 My Blog

-It is a blog about Stable Diffusion, Generative AI, Web Development, Frontend Frameworks and Programming in general.
+Blog about Stable Diffusion, Generative AI, Web Development, Frontend Frameworks and Programming in general.

 Built using [Astro](https://astro.build/).
 Made pretty with